Liliia Orlenko

 A team with no design direction, and me to set it

-I came in as the lead designer.
 The team had no design or structural design direction to speak of: just a freelance designer working on demand, two business developers, and three engineers.
 Design had been handled ad hoc, built on top of old files with no shared visual language and no one owning where it should go.
+The design functions that existed were scattered across freelancers and engineers, each solving the same problems in their own way.

-So my role became less about making screens and more about leading.
-I set the direction, decided what to build next and how, kept a small team aligned, and made design something the rest of the team could carry without me standing over it.
+So my role became less about making screens and more about design leadership.
+I consolidated those scattered functions into one practice, set the direction, decided what to build next and how, and managed the stakeholders across business and engineering who had a stake in it.
+This was principal product design in practice: spreading a design culture across the company and updating the processes people worked by, so the team could carry the work without me standing over it.

 One system that kept finding a better home